faraazkhan1112/mako/SUNDIAL_EVALUATION.md

 └─────────────────────┘            └─────────────────────┘
 ```

 Each shard's local transaction processing is more efficient → cross-shard transactions complete faster.
-The 2PC coordination layer is **unchanged**.

 ---